OpenMW/UIX-R/README.md

 ## Available CC licenses

-Currently 100% of the assets found in the LE fall under either the CC0 or CC-BY license.
+Currently 100% of the assets found in the LE fall under one of the Creative Commons licenses.

 As more content creators are contacted, they can pick a CC license that bests suites them.